munyokii/eStore/README.md

 # eStore
-An online e-commerce shop for selling computers developed with Python(Django), Javascript, CSS.
+An online e-commerce shop for selling computers developed with Python(Django), Javascript(AJAX), CSS.
 A user can shop for products and securely purchase them.

 ## Features